 Many people experience having an aura prior to a migraine episode.
 An aura is a visual hallucination, smells or even sounds that are imagined.
 It is part of the entire migraine process, what I consider the early warning signals called the prodrome.

-These daily headaches should have at least two of the following to be considered chronic migraines:
+Your daily headaches should have at least two of the following to be considered chronic migraines:

 • Moderate to severe pain.